Read original article in Springwise.

 While brands that invest in Clearloop won’t be able to claim they are running on 100 per cent green energy, they will be able to use the investment to offset their corporate emissions.
 At the same time, the clean energy generated will be sent to the local grid, helping to decarbonise the communities that could use it most.

 Clearloop co-founder and CEO Laura Zapata explained their emphasis on small companies: “Our thesis was that for every Facebook and Microsoft, there are thousands of other companies that are willing and able to invest in decarbonizing the grid, but don’t have the ability to sign up for power purchase agreements.
-They chose project locations, in part, by using data that ranks each county’s power grid based on how clean or dirty it is.
+They chose project locations, in part, by using data that ranks each county’s power grid based on how clean or carbon intense it is.
 We try to tackle three things.”
 She adds, “Where are the sunniest places?
-Where’s the grid the dirtiest?
+Where’s the grid the most carbon intense?
 And where can a dollar invested in infrastructure go the longest way?”

 Solar power is being applied to an ever-widening range of projects, on both large and small scales.
 This can be seen clearly in recent innovations covered at Springwise, including a solar-powered factory in Nigeria and the development of solar-powered refrigeration trailers.